-Crime and Disorder Impact (including Section 17 of the Crime and Disorder Act 1998)
+- 6.1 Crime and Disorder Impact (including Section 17 of the Crime and Disorder Act 1998) - 6.1.1 None

-15. None.

-Diversity and Equality Impact
+6.2 Diversity and Equality Impact

-16. Equality data for the existing workforce has already been shared with Unison.
+- 6.2.1 Equality data for the existing workforce has already been shared with Unison.

 A detailed Equality Impact Assessment will be prepared.
-A initial high level check has not disclosed any significant equalities issues
+A initial high level check has not disclosed any significant equalities issues. (including the findings of the Equality Impact Assessment) - 6.3 Sustainability Impact (including completing a Sustainability Impact Assessment) - 6.3.1 None

-Sustainability Impact

-17. None.

-What consultation has been undertaken and what were the outcomes?

-18. There has been some initial engagement with Unison.
-It is proposed that full consultation and negotiation is now undertaken.
+- 7. Consultation (refer to the Consultation and Community Engagement Strategy) - 7.1 There has been some initial engagement with Unison.
+It is proposed that full consultation and negotiation is now undertaken. - 8.
+Resource implications (including asset management implications) - 8.1 The process for developing a Single Pay and Reward Strategy has been undertaken within existing budgets. - 9.
+Risk/Opportunity Assessment (potential hazards or opportunities affecting corporate, service or project objectives)

-Financial and resource implications

-19. The process for developing a Single Pay and Reward Strategy has been undertaken within existing budgets.

-Risk management implications

-20. Risk Assessment

-Risk area Inherent level of Risk (before controls) Controls Residual Risk (after controls) High/Medium/Low High/Medium/Low Achieving a collective agreement with Unison High Clarity with Unison on the timeframe and keeping to it Sharing information with Unison Frequent opportunities to meet and consult Medium Manage the costs of the change within the agreed budget provision Detailed modelling and costing as the model is developed Low Legal compliance Medium Planning the change timetable to accommodate all the required periods of consultation Using current experience and taking expert advice as necessary Carrying out a full Equality Impact Assessment Low Staff morale is adversely affected by the change programme and turnover increased to an unacceptable level High Comprehensive staff engagement and communications plan Concluding payline change as quickly as possible High
+Risk area Inherent level of Risk (before controls) Controls Residual Risk (after controls) High/Medium/Low High/Medium/Low Achieving a collective agreement with Unison High Clarity with Unison on the timeframe and keeping to it Sharing information with Unison Frequent opportunities to meet and consult Medium Manage the costs of the change within the agreed budget provision Medium Detailed modelling and costing as the model is developed Low Legal compliance Medium Planning the change timetable to accommodate all the required periods of consultation Using current experience and taking expert advice as necessary Carrying out a full Equality Impact Assessment Low Staff morale is adversely affected by the change programme and turnover increased to an unacceptable level High Comprehensive staff engagement and communications plan Concluding payline change as quickly as possible High